ML-KULeuven/un-xPass/README.md

 <details>
 <summary><b>STEP 1: Obtain StatsBomb 360 data.</b></summary>

-The models are build on [StatsBomb 360 event stream data](https://statsbomb.com/what-we-do/soccer-data/360-2/).
+The models are built on [StatsBomb 360 event stream data](https://statsbomb.com/what-we-do/soccer-data/360-2/).
 StatsBomb has made data of certain leagues freely available for public non-commercial use at <https://github.com/statsbomb/open-data>.
 This open data can be accessed without the need of authentication, but its use is subject to a [user agreement](https://github.com/statsbomb/open-data/blob/master/LICENSE.pdf).
-The code below shows how to fetch the public data of EURO 2020 from the repository and store it in a SQLite database.
+The code below shows how to fetch the public data of EURO 2020 from the repository and store it in an SQLite database.

 ```bash
 unxpass load-data \